aftab-s/computron-devops/Ansible/Ansible.md

 ### WHY WE USE ANSIBLE:

 While managing multiple servers it's hard to keep their configuration identical.
 If we have multiple servers that need the same setup configured in all of them, while doing this one-to-one on each server, there might be a chance to miss some configuration steps in some servers.

+### Ansible Modules

+They are pre written tools that can do specific job, we just need to add instructions

+### Parameter

+Instructions to your module on what to do

+### Dashes

+They are Items in list
+They follow order by order

+### Default Colour schemes -
+ansible follow a colour scheme that : if the output is Red its a error if the output is Yellow, its changes made if the output is Green, its no changes made if the output is Blue, task is skipped

+### gather_facts : yes
+ansible gather system info of hosts , Default = yes "ansible_facts" will fail if gather_facts are not yes